 Fast, flexible and fun: That’s what this Toronto-based brand is about.
 Titika’s owner, Eileen Zhang, first started working with Courtney Brooke, while both were studying fashion business at George Brown College.
 Upon graduating in 2009, Zhang decided to do an athletic-wear line, and Brooke soon came on board to handle marketing and branding.
 The name came from Zhang’s son, William, who, one day, was dancing and singing “Ti-ti-ka!
 Ti-ti-ka!”
 She hoped the brand would have that much zest and energy.

 Zhang had products ready and in a few studios that same year.
 A location soon became available in Toronto’s Beach neighbourhood, and she decided to open her own storefront.
 Zhang reached out to contacts in her native Hong Kong to set up a small factory there, which allows her to retain control over the manufacturing process.
 The company releases new items every few weeks.
 A capri pant may appear one week with additional lace or a ruffle on the bottom; a hoodie may get a different treatment from month to month with different fabrics.

 Along with a brisk online business, the company operates three stores in Ontario.

-Leave it to two teachers to understand the need for inclusion.
 Former phys-ed teachers André Claude and Ginette Leduc founded Sportive Plus to fill the diversity gap in the market and create activewear that’s reasonably priced and offers plus sizes exclusively.

 Sportive Plus offers a range of pieces including, of course, yoga pants, and also outerwear like fleece jackets, that make it easier to stay active in the cold weather.
 The Quebec-based company has a national e-comm site, offering free shipping over $150 and free returns.